 It is hard to focus if the sun constantly burns down and sweat drips tireless from and to everywhere.

-Heat waves are great if there is nothing else to do than enjoying a good book under an umbrella and lying on a beach while slurping a refreshing coconut.
-Yeah… oven-like offices and practices are definitely not the place to be.
-It’s hard to focus when the brain’s engrossed in coordinating body-internal cooling processes instead of thinking intelligent stuff or composing therapy programs for injured patients.
+Heat waves are great when you have nothing else to do but to read a good book under a parasol, lie on a beach and sip a refreshing coconut.
+Yes… Oven-like offices and physio practices are definitely not the place to keep a cool head.
+It is hard to concentrate when your brain is busy coordinating body's own cooling processes instead of thinking about intelligent stuff or composing therapy programs for injured patients.

-Work-related injury rate seems to increase in hot weather.
-Due to physiological limitations (e.g. decreased blood flow, central fatigue), work capacity decreases above 26°C. As concentration and motor skills can be affected as well, the risk of mistakes and accidents has shown to augement during high temperatures.
-Additionally, body core temperature rises, what causes a shift from aerobic to anaerobic energy production.
-That means, muscle energy stores empty much faster and we get tired and heavy-handed.
+The number of work-related injuries seems to increase in hot weather.
+Due to physiological limitations (e.g. decreased blood flow, central fatigue), the ability to work decreases in temperatures above 26°C. Since concentration and motor skills can also be impaired, the risk of mistakes and accidents has been shown to increase in high temperatures.
+In addition, body core temperature rises, causing a shift from aerobic to anaerobic energy production.
+This means, muscles' energy stores empty much faster and we get tired and sluggish.

-In summer, life takes place more outside and outdoor activities seem to predispose more accidents, too (except the under-the-umbrella-book-reading-part).
+In summer, life takes place more outdoors and outdoor activities seem to encourage more accidents (apart from the under-the-parasol-book-reading-part).

-But, there are some positive facts about this hot summer – besides a seamless tan and barbecue:
+But there are also a few positive aspects of this hot summer – apart from the seamless tan and barbecue:

-Remember: Your body and brain are chilling in hot weather, so try to do so, too.
+Remember: Your body and brain cool down in hot weather, so try to be cool, too.

 Biedermann, T. et al. (2010).
 Human Eccrine Sweat Gland Cells Can Reconstitute a Stratified Epidermis.
 J Investig Dermatol; 130(8): 1996-2009